HariSirikonda/password-generator-GUI/README.md

 ## 🛠️ How It Works

 1. **Generate Passwords**:
+   - Enter the name of the Password
    - Enter the desired password length.
    - Click on "Generate Password" to create a strong, random password.

 2. **Save Passwords**:
-   - Provide a name for the password.
+   - Click on the save button
-   - Save the generated password along with its details to the database.
+   - Saves the generated password along with its details to the database.

 3. **Search for Passwords**:
    - Enter the password name and click "Search" to retrieve saved passwords.